huangy22/Insight-fansite-analytics-challenge/README.md

 * **Feature 10: Number of Hits per day**

     List the number of logs during each day and write the results into a file called `daily_hits.txt`.
+Time complexity is O(N).

     *Output*: